maxpatiiuk/pre-commit/README.md

       args: [ ./ ]  # optional
 ```

+NOTE: if you didn't provide the path to your `tsconfig.json`, and the
+tool was unable to find it automatically, it would fail silently.
+This
+is useful if you want to use the same `.pre-commit-config.yaml` file for
+several different projects.
+If you want to be notified of this error,
+add a `verbose: true` to the above yaml structure just before `args`.

 ## Regex Blacklister

 Makes sure that your files don't have strings matching a particular